On this page

 Free food for students and all those in need

-Massey University has partnerships with 2 food rescue organizations, Just Zilch in Palmerston North and Kaibosh in Wellington, to provides free food and essential household items for students in need.
-Deliveries occur weekly, with goods delivered on Tuesdays in Wellington and Thursdays in Palmerston North.
+Massey University has partnerships with 2 food rescue organisations, Just Zilch in Palmerston North and Kaibosh in Wellington, to provide free food and essential household items for students in need.
+Deliveries occur weekly, with goods delivered on Tuesdays in Wellington and when food supplies permit in Palmerston North.
 We extend our gratitude to Massey’s chaplaincies and the student association Te Tira Ahu Pae for coordinating these services.
 Additionally, emergency food boxes are prepared for students in financial hardship.

-Students and all those in need are also welcome to visit Just Zilch from Monday to Friday to receive food directly.
+Students, staff or anyone in our community experiencing food insecurity during tough times are also welcome to visit Just Zilch from Monday to Friday to receive food directly.

 Food drive to support students and all those in need

-In September 2024, Massey University teamed up with student association Te Tira Ahu Pae and the City Mission for the Can Can Plus Campaign.
-Eight boxes of canned and dry food were collected across the 3 campuses and equally shared between students in need and the City Mission.
+In both 2024 and 2025, Massey University teamed up with student association Te Tira Ahu Pae and the City Mission for the Can Can Plus Campaign.
+In 2024, 8 boxes of canned and dry food were collected, and in 2025 around 160 items were collected.
+In both years, the food was equally shared between students in need and the City Mission.

 Dr Tere McGonagle-Daly, Deputy Vice-Chancellor Students and Global Engagement, was pleased to see staff and students donate to this important cause.
-"I want to pass on a huge thanks to all those that donated to the Can Can Plus campaign.
-Helping students have access to food when they are in hardship can directly support their studies, as they may struggle with energy levels, focus and stress if they aren’t eating well, or regularly.”
+"I want to pass on a huge thanks to all those that have donated to the Can Can Plus campaigns.
+Helping students have access to food when they are in hardship can directly support their studies, as they may struggle with energy levels, focus and stress if they aren’t eating well or regularly.”

 EatKinda cauliflower vegan ice cream, co-developed by a Massey student and winner in the recent KiwiNet Research Commercialisation Awards, uses cosmetically imperfect food supermarkets can't sell.